HuaiminNotSleepYet/nwidget/doc/en/Document.md

 }
 ```

-Usually you don't need to create `Property` directly, but use the `N_PROPERTY` macro to declare it.
+Usually you don't need to create `Property` directly, but use the `N_ID_PROPERTY` macro to declare it.

 For the property without Getter/Setter/Notify, use `N_NO_GETTER`/`N_NO_SETTER`/`N_NO_NOTIFY` instend.